Françoise Héritier

 Françoise Héritier (15 November 1933 – 15 November 2017) was a French anthropologist, ethnologist, and feminist.
-She was the successor of Claude Lévi-Strauss at the Collège de France (Chair of Comparative Studies of African Societies from 1982 to 1998, now emeritus professor).
-Her work dealt mainly with the theory of alliances and on the prohibition of incest (both theories based on the notion of exchange of women).
+She was the successor to Claude Lévi-Strauss to hold the chair of anthropology at the Collège de France, and held the inaugural chair of Comparative Study of African Societies from 1983.
+Her work dealt mainly with the theory of alliances and on the prohibition of incest, both theories based on the notion of exchange of women.
 In addition to Lévi-Strauss, she was also influenced by Alfred Radcliffe-Brown.
-She was replaced by Philippe Descola, who is the current holder of the chair of anthropology at the Collège.

-Biography

-Françoise Héritier came from Loire, in a social background that she described as a “small and reasonable bourgeoisie that came out of the peasantry”.
-She studied in Paris, in the Lycée Racine, and later in hypokhâgne in the lycée Fénelon.
-During a seminar given by Claude Lévi-Strauss at the Sorbonne University, where he talked about the “joking relationship in Fiji”, she had a “revelation” and decided to study ethnology.
-In 1957, she went on a mission in French Upper Volta (actual Burkina Faso) with the anthropologue Michel Izard, whom she would marry later.